cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 # COMPLETED 1559838914959929
 ```

 ## Further Information

+For more information, please see [Getting Help](help.md) or visit the [Cooperative Computing Lab](http://ccl.cse.nd.edu) website.

+## Copyright

-Makeflow is Copyright (C) 2017- The University of Notre Dame.
-This software is
-distributed under the GNU General Public License.
+CCTools is Copyright (C) 2019- The University of Notre Dame.
+This software is distributed under the GNU General Public License Version 2.
 See the file COPYING for
 details.

-Last modified: August 2019